 Generations of Computer

 Over the centuries, mankind had invented various methods to make calculations easier and faster.
-But, the first person who invented the first mechanical computer in the 1830s was Charles Babbage.
+But, Charles Babbage invented the first mechanical computer in the 1830s.

 He invented the first digital programmable computer.
 Also known as the ‘Father of the computer’, he took the first step of what we today know as the computers.
 Since then, computers have been evolved on various levels.
 Till now we know 5 generations of computer.